On December 20, 2013, Bloomberg TV anchor Matt Miller accidentally gave viewers an important lesson in Bitcoin security.

 Consider moving your non-trading funds to cold wallets like these:

-1. Hardware walletslike Trezor.
+- Hardware wallets, like Trezor.
 This is a piece of security-audited hardware that keeps your private keys and lets you send and receive Bitcoin.

-2. Paper walletslike Bitcoin Paper Wallet.
+- Paper wallets, like Bitcoin Paper Wallet.
 This is an offline record (something that can be written down on paper, whence the name) of a public/private key pair, which you can use to send and receive Bitcoin.
 As long as you don’t share this private key and don’t forget it, it’s hard to get any more secure.

 If most of your coins are in cold storage when an exchange you used is hacked, your loss will be mitigated tremendously.